stpope/CSL6/README.md

 the ones in the Src/Tests directory.
 These programs will generally use the CSL class library, and may read input files or respond to in-coming MIDI or OSC commands.
 CSL apps can run stand-alone as servers, or have interactive GUIs, or be plug-ins to out-board signal processing tools.
+CSL is frequently used together with JUCE, a comprehensive C++ class library for multimedia and GUI programming, but it can also be used for stand-alone "head-less" apps without JUCE, or with other GUI frameworks such as Qt.

 ![alt text](https://github.com/stpope/CSL6/blob/master/Doc/6.0DemoScreen1.jpg "CSL Demo screen shot")

-This means that the target users for CSL are C++ programmers (familiar with the development tools of their platforms, e.g., Xcode on the Mac, Eclipse on Linux, or Visual Studio on MS-Windows) who also know some software sound synthesis language such as Csound or SuperCollider (see Curtis Roads' "Computer Music Tutorial").
+The target users for CSL are C++ programmers (familiar with the development tools of their platforms, e.g., Xcode on the Mac, Eclipse on Linux, or Visual Studio on MS-Windows) who also know some software sound synthesis language such as Csound or SuperCollider (see Curtis Roads' "Computer Music Tutorial").

-Some of the code assumes it's installed in ~/Code/CSL; there are some default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.
+Some of the code assumes it's installed in ~/Code/CSL6; there are some default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.
-The system assumes JUCE is in ~/Code/JUCE6 (../JUCE6 from the root of the CSL hierarchy).

 The best way to get started is to (1) read some of the PDF papers in the Doc folder, and (2) look at the Doxygen-generated API documentation in